a-gram/audioneex/README.md

 - CMake 3.11
 - Android NDK r16b

-However, it should also work with any other fully compliant C++11 compiler.
-The TagLib and FFMpeg can be replaced with something else but you will need to make changes to the code.
+TagLib and FFMpeg can be replaced with something similar, but you will need to make changes to the code.

 ## Database

 Audioneex is database-agnostic, so technically it can be used with any database.
-However, using databases other than the default ones requires writing the drivers by implementing the exposed interfaces and following the specifications.
+However, using databases other than the ones supported out of the box requires writing the drivers by implementing the exposed interfaces and following the specifications.
 The default databases are Tokyo Cabinet and Couchbase.
-The former is an embedded/in-process database (suitable for mobile/embedded apps), while the latter is client/server.
+The former is an embedded/in-process database (suitable for mobile/embedded apps), while the latter is a client/server type.

 ## How to build on Linux and Windows